christophergandrud/InterpretingHazRatios/README.md

-# Putting Data Back in Time: Getting the Most Out of Hazard Ratios in Diffusion Research
+# simPH: An R Package for Illustrating Estimates from Cox Proportional Hazard Models including for Interactive and Nonlinear Effects

-### Christopher Gandrud
+Christopher Gandrud

-This repository contains replication files for the working paper "Getting More Out of Proportional Hazard Models in Political Science".
+This repository contains replication files for the paper "simPH: An R Package for Illustrating Estimates from Cox Proportional Hazard Models including for Interactive and Nonlinear Effects".
+The paper is forthcoming in the Journal of Statistical Software.

-This paper is under active development.
 A draft version can be downloaded from SSRN: http://dx.doi.org/10.2139/ssrn.2227226.